Small Business, Enterprise and Employment Act 2015 (UK)

 Company Registers and Filing Requirements

 With effect from June 2016, companies will no longer be required to submit an annual return to Companies House and will instead submit a confirmation statement (“Statement”).
 The Statement will confirm that the company has delivered all of the information that it is required to deliver (such as details of a change of registered office and changes in directors and secretaries).
-Companies must deliver one Statement in each 12 month period but need not wait until the due date to file the Statement (the next 12 month period would begin one day after the Statement is delivered).
+Companies must deliver one Statement in each 12-month period but need not wait until the due date to file the Statement (the next 12-month period would begin one day after the Statement is delivered).

-Companies will also have the option to maintain information from its statutory registers on the public record at Companies House, thereby removing the need to keep a separate set of statutory registers.
+Companies will also have the option to maintain information from their statutory registers on the public record at Companies House, thereby removing the need to keep a separate set of statutory registers.
 The Act will set out the procedure which must be followed in order to do so.